schmich/runx/README.md

 ## Usage

-Create a `Runfile` with your commands:
+Create a `Runfile` with your tasks:

 ```ruby
 doc 'Start server.'